* Address: 1111 South Figueroa Street, Los Angeles

 * Tenants: Los Angeles Clippers (basketball), Los Angeles Kings (ice hockey), Los Angeles Lakers (basketball), Los Angeles Sparks (basketball)

 Extra stadium info – STAPLES Center

 The construction costs of the STAPLES Center were $375 million.
 It is known as a venue for several events, like arena football, basketball, boxing, concerts, figure skating, ice hockey, mixed martial arts, political events, tennis and wrestling.
 The Los Angeles Clippers and the Los Angeles Lakers play National Basketball Association home games at the STAPLES Center.
 It is also used for National Hockey League home games of the Los Angeles Kings and Women’s National Basketball Association home games of the Los Angeles Sparks.
-The Clippers and the Lakers are among the most popular basketball clubs in the world and the Kings are among the most popular ice hockey clubs in the world.
+The Clippers and the Lakers are among the most popular basketball clubs in the world.
+The Los Angeles Kings ice hockey club is among the most popular ice hockey clubs in the world.